Neotys-Labs/NewRelic/README.md

 ## Optional Set-up

-If you use option to send data from NeoLoad Web to New Relic, follow the bellow steps:
+If you use option to send data from NeoLoad Web to New Relic, follow the steps below:

-1. Verify that NeoLoad Web data transfer is properly configured on the Controller preferences (see Preferences / General settings / NeoLoad Web).
+1. Verify that NeoLoad Web data transfer is properly configured on the Controller preferences (see **Preferences** / **General settings** / **NeoLoad Web**).

 <p align="center"><img src="/screenshots/nlweb_preferences.png" alt="NeoLoad Web Preferences" /></p>

-2. On the New Relic interface, retrieve the New Relic License Key from menu Account settings, section Account information.
+2. On the New Relic interface, retrieve the New Relic License Key from menu **Account settings**, section **Account information**.

 <p align="center"><img src="/screenshots/new_relic_license_key.png" alt="New Relic License Key" /></p>